ascalco/aswebsite/content/research-bites/research-bites-pricing-plans.md

 type: research-bites
 ---

-# Or, how psychology can help designing no-brainer choices

 Being part of a community of people who share the same values and interests can drastically increase the chances of successfully change individual food habits [1]. **Here I show how a 2-option pricing plan to an online food blog community can be restructured to increase users' intention to be involved without altering the services offered**.
 To this purpose, I leveraged one of my favourite Behavioral Economics phenomena: the decoy effect.
 Statistical analysis showed that customers preference for being involved with the community **increased from 60% to 85%**.

 ### The bit about psychology